Armenia shells Azerbaijani positions in Kalbajar

 By Vugar Khalilov

-In a statement posted on its website, the ministry said: “On February 9, starting from 2200, the Armenian armed forces units from the positions in Yukhari Shorzha settlement of Basarkechar region using small arms within a few hours periodically subjected to fire the Azerbaijan army positions in Zeylik settlement of the Kalbajar region”.
+In a statement posted on its website, the ministry said: “On February 11, from 0850 to 0900, the Armenian armed forces units from the positions in Yukhari Shorzha settlement of Basarkechar region, with no reason, using small arms subjected to fire the Azerbaijan army positions in Zeylik settlement of Kalbajar region”.

 At the moment the situation in the mentioned direction is stable and the Azerbaijan army units fully control the operational situation, the ministry said.